 On the other hand, some screenwriters are of the belief that an outline is a document where a screenwriter identifies and orders their scenes, set pieces, plot points, and scene breaks.
 This goes to say that an outline is a document that contains all the scenes in a screenplay.

-The parts of a film treatment
+The elements of a film treatment.

 Film treatment usually consists of the following parts: